adamcogen/drum-machine/README.md

  - Switched from using Python to JavaScript, for better compatability (drum machine now runs client-side in browser, no command line or installations needed), and now supports live audio (not just MIDI) and fast GUI updates
  - Interactive click-and-drag user interface, inspired by the amazing [Cync](https://github.com/tiburzi/cync), for editing drum sequences
- - Precise audio timing, by using the WebAudio API to schedule audio ahead-of-time, inspired by [MIDIDrums](https://github.com/cwilso/MIDIDrums) and by a fantastic [article](https://www.html5rocks.com/en/tutorials/audio/scheduling/) about scheduling precisely-timed audio with the WebAudio API, written by the creator of MIDIDrums, Chris Wilson
+ - Precise audio timing, by using the WebAudio API to schedule audio ahead-of-time, inspired and informed by [MIDIDrums](https://github.com/cwilso/MIDIDrums), [Web Audio Metronome](https://github.com/cwilso/metronome), and by a fantastic [article](https://www.html5rocks.com/en/tutorials/audio/scheduling/) about scheduling precisely-timed audio with the WebAudio API, written by the creator of MIDIDrums and Web Audio Metronome, Chris Wilson
  - New drum sequencer features, including the option to turn quantization on or off for each row of the sequencer, and some other new features.
  - I'm currently prioritizing live sound instead of MIDI output (unlike the previous iteration of this drum machine), but tentatively planning to eventually include MIDI support as well.